windmill-labs/windmilldocs/docs/core_concepts/2_variables_and_secrets/index.md

 :::

-## Reserved variables
+## Contextual variables

-Reserved variables are automatically set by Windmill.
+Contextual variables are automatically set by Windmill.
 See the `Contextual` tab on the [Variables page](https://app.windmill.dev/variables) for the list of reserved variables and what they are used for.